-Seattle VA hospital on Beacon Hill expands with a showcase building housing researchers and mental health services
+In new $122M building, Seattle VA hospital hopes to push frontiers of medicine for PTSD, brain injuries and more

 Dr. Elaine Peskind, for example, a VA psychiatrist, has been recognized by the VA for her research into the effect of blast injuries on the brain, including the cerebellum, a part of the brain that is key to performing a wide range of tasks, including balance, walking and writing.

-Peskind’s is in a windowless basement office on Beacon Hill while other researchers have leased offices in buildings off campus.
+Peskind’s office has been in a windowless basement on Beacon Hill, while other researchers have leased offices in buildings off campus.

 She will move into the new building.
 Others who will have new quarters include researchers involved in Alzheimer’s disease, genomics, substance abuse and lower- limb prosthetics, where researchers are experimenting with three-dimensional printing to develop custom-fit insoles that could be produced quickly and efficiently in the hospital, and it is hoped hopefully reduce the risk of diabetic patients developing ulcers and other injuries that require amputations.